-Straight Edge.
-The straight edge name is a misnomer.
-Straight-edged countertops don’t have straight edges.
+This name is a misnomer.
+Straight-edged countertops don’t have a square edge.
 Instead, they are slightly rounded to reduce the risk of damage to the surface as well as prevent injuries.
 It is a great option for a simple, low-key design that goes well with any décor.

-Half Bevel.
 To add a little pizzazz to your countertop without adding too much, a bevel edge is a perfect option.
-The half bevel features an angular edge on the top corner of the countertop.
+The half-bevel features an angular edge on the top corner of the countertop.
 It adds a subtle design that looks stylish and elegant while still not being too distracting.
-It also adds a slight functionality to your quartz surface since it allows liquids to run through the edges with minimal damage dealt to the cabinets below.
+It also adds a slight functionality to your quartz surface since it allows liquids to run through the edges with minimal damage to the cabinets below.
 Now that’s form and function.

-Half Bullnose.
 The half bullnose features a rounded right corner connected to a straight bottom corner.
 This smooth transition from a rounded edge to a straight edge leading down to the lower portion makes the edge appear thicker.
-Similar to the half bevel edge, it also allows water to run off the edge without any damage to the cabinets below.
+Similar to the half-bevel edge, it also allows water to run off the edge without any damage to the cabinets below.

 Premium edges feature more elaborate, sophisticated designs that can surely help your new countertop command the attention of anyone in the room.
 Look through the selections below to see which one you like best.

-Double Quarter Round.
-A double quarter round edge features pencil round edges on both corners of your countertop, which gives the surface a thinner look.
-If you don’t like the full curviness of the full bullnose, the double quarter round might be a perfect choice for you.
+A double quarter-round edge features pencil-round edges on both corners of your countertop, which gives the surface a thinner look.
+If you don’t like the full curviness of the full bullnose, the double quarter-round might be a perfect choice for you.

-Double Bevel.
 The double bevel features angled edges on both the top and lower edges of your quartz countertop.
-This creates a reflective surface that can catch light, which creates a bigger impact for your countertop.
+This creates a reflective surface that can catch the light, which creates a bigger impact on your countertop.

-Chiseled.
 Chiseled edges create a more rustic appeal to your kitchen as it features exposed raw stone for a more natural appearance.
-Its jagged edges look wild, making it appear a little “rough around the edges”.
+Its jagged edges look wild, making it appear a little ‘rough around the edges.’

 Refresh your kitchen!

-We can offer many edge variants for your quartz countertop project.
+We can offer many edge options for your quartz countertop project.

-The best way to choose the perfect countertop edge for your quartz countertop is to make sure you work with professionals that can help you visualize the process much better.
+The best way to choose the perfect countertop edge for your quartz countertop is to work with professionals that can help you visualize the process.
 Granite Selection is a manufacturer and installer of quartz, granite, and other stone countertops for kitchens and bathrooms in the Chicagoland area.
 Choosing edges for your quartz countertop is much easier with Granite Selection as your partner.

 We are located in Elk Grove Village, IL.
 We serve anyone within a 70-mile radius.
 Give us a call at (888) 906 3317 and we’ll be happy to assist you.